- Making It All About You

 - Neglecting Specifics

 It is not beneficial to send the same document to more than one institution.
-These documents are supposed to be specifically written to impress whichever prospective company you are contacting.
+You are supposed to write these documents to impress whichever prospective company you are contacting specifically.
 We have a guide on how to write a cover letter.

 - Forgetting to Proofread